José Antonio Garrido

-José Antonio Garrido Lima (born November 28, 1975 in Barakaldo, Basque Country) is a Spanish professional road bicycle racer and guitar player.
+José Antonio Garrido Lima (born November 28, 1975, in Barakaldo, Basque Country) is a Spanish professional road bicycle racer.
 He currently rides for the UCI ProTour team Quick Step-Innergetic.
 Since turning professional in 1999, Garrido has achieved several top ten placings in Spanish stage races, including a fourth place, and wins in the combination competition and of stage 2, in the 2003 Clásica de Alcobendas.
 He recently joined the Portuguese LA MSS - Póvoa do Varzim.
-He was also the rhythm guitarist of Spanish band Dark Moor during their self-titled album.